-Dutch officials say they caught Russian spies targeting chemical weapons body
+Netherlands officials say they caught Russian spies targeting chemical weapons body

-Western governments mounted an unprecedented and coordinated fightback Thursday against "brazen" attempts by Russia to meddle in international affairs, publicly unmasking alleged intelligence agents and blaming Moscow for a series of audacious cyber attacks.
+Western governments mounted an unprecedented and coordinated fightback Thursday against "brazen" attempts by Russia to meddle in international affairs, publicly unmasking alleged intelligence agents and blaming Moscow for a series of audacious cyberattacks.

-The Dutch government accused Russia's military intelligence agency, the GRU, of targeting the world's chemical weapons watchdog, the Organisation for the Prohibition of Chemical Weapons, through a foiled cyber operation.
+The Dutch government accused Russia's military intelligence agency, the GRU, of targeting the world's chemical weapons watchdog, the Organisation for the Prohibition of Chemical Weapons (OPCW), through a foiled cyber operation.

 Continents and regions